-The bistro restaurant and adjoining bar are the neural centre of this small hotel.
+The family-friendly Garden Restaurant and adjoining bar are the neural centre of this small hotel.
 They look at their best at night when you look out through the glass frontage to the pool and garden, bathed in ethereal, green light.
 Enjoy a guest-only breakfast and lunch here either indoors, or under the shaded outdoor patio.

 Our breakfast began with fruit kebabs and muesli soaked in honey which was accompanied by a mixed-fruit smoothie, freshly baked bread and croissants, and pot-fulls of tea and coffee.
 A cooked breakfast is then served: any variant on the full English or, perhaps, the eggs florentine, which gets full marks from us.

 If you fancy eating out, James has put together his own list of Jo'burg’s best eateries, many just a short taxi-ride away.